giantpreston/gdasher/README.md

 ```
 ### Windows (WIN + R, x64 ONLY!)
+This will place the executable on your **Downloads** folder.
 ```powershell
 powershell -Command "iwr -useb giantpreston.github.io/win | iex"

 ```
 > [!NOTE]
 > These scripts automatically detect your architecture (x64/ARM64) and OS to fetch the right binary.
-On Windows, the script will check if you use a OneDrive-managed Desktop or a local one and place the .exe accordingly.
+On Windows, the script will place the .exe on your **Downloads** folder.
 >

 **Or clone and run:**